|MEETING PLACE:||Mountain Village Resort, 3 Eva Falls Avenue, Stanley, ID 83278|

 The Salmon River is renowned for its trout fishing.
 To protect the resource, all fishing on the Middle Fork is limited to catch and release, with single barbless hooks.
 No bait is allowed.
 Our guides will be happy to explain proper handling techniques for catch-and-release fishing if you are not already familiar with them.
 On the Main there are no catch and release restrictions.
 You may fish for smallmouth bass and, in the fall, steelhead.
 You’ll need to bring your own gear.
 We recommend collapsible poles for ease in packing, light spinning tackle with 4- to 6-pound test, and an assortment of spinning lures such as Mepps, Rooster tails, and Super-dupers.
 Please bring your rod protected in a hard case.
 Fly fishers do quite well, especially in major tributaries.

 Non-residents of Idaho can buy a short-term fishing license by calling 1-800-635-7820.
-You can also purchase one online at www.fishandgame.idaho.gov Additionally, licenses are available in Stanley at the Mountain Village Mercantile or McCoy’s Tackle Shop until 9:00 PM.
+You can also purchase one online at www.fishandgame.idaho.gov Additionally, licenses are available in Stanley at the Mountain Village Mercantile or The Stanley Fly Shop.
 Remember to purchase licenses by the night before your trip puts in, because there is no time to do so in the morning.

 Anyone 14 years and over needs to have a fishing license.
 Children under 14 years do not need to buy a license, but they must be accompanied by an adult from their party with a valid license.